stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

 ---
 title: "Create and Manage MAAS Clusters"
 metaTitle: "Create and Manage MAAS Clusters"
-metaDescription: "Learn how to create and manage MAAS clusters in Palette."
+description: "Learn how to create and manage MAAS clusters in Palette."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---